jason-kerney/blog/_posts/2021/2021-04-23-restrospectives.md

 ### A Trudge

 A trudge was defined best by [Chaucer](http://www.moviequotedb.com/movies/knights-tale-a/quote_12967.html), but can be summed up as not fun, or useful.
-A retrospective doesn’t need to be fun, but needs to be more useful then the time taken to perform it.
+A retrospective doesn’t need to be fun but needs to be more useful than the time taken to perform it.

 ## Recap